google/swift-jupyter/README.md

 You should be able to create Swift notebooks.
 Installation is done!

-## Option 3: Using the Docker Container
+## Option 3: Using Docker to run Jupyter Notebook in a container

 This repository also includes a dockerfile which can be used to run a Jupyter Notebook instance which includes this Swift kernel.
 To build the container, the following command may be used: